glycerine/spin_paxos/README.md

 changing service, getting simplicity of implementation in exchange for proposers having to re-try (possibly forever, but practically a time-out can be returned).
-When we do have a local rarely written-mostly-read service (like configuration/membership), meaning we don't change it much, the service could simply alert on an update, making polling un-necessary and
+When we do have a local rarely-written-mostly-read service (like configuration/membership), meaning we don't change it much, the service could simply alert on an update, making polling un-necessary and